Hello fellow citizens of the internet! Andrew here. Welcome to today’s edition of web_crawlr.

 All your favorites are vying for a spot on the Queens Remix of ‘Break My Soul‘.

 We crawl the web so you don’t have to.
 Sign up to receive web_crawlr, a daily newsletter from the Daily Dot, in your inbox each day.

 In each edition of web_crawlr we have exclusive original content every day.
-On Tuesdays our IRL Reporter Tricia Crimmins breaks down the trends on the popular app that will make you cringe in her “Problematic on TikTok” column.
+On Wednesdays our Culture Reporters Audra Schroeder and Michelle Jaworski review or analyze the latest streaming content in their “Now Streaming” column.
 If you want to read columns like this before everyone else, subscribe to web_crawlr to get your daily scoop of internet culture delivered straight to you inbox.

 🕸️ Crawling the web

 Here is what else is happening across the ‘net.

 📦 People order the strangest things from delivery apps.
 From live lobsters to bags of mulch, it seems that customers will place orders for just about anything, no matter how weird it is or cumbersome it may be for the delivery driver.

 💼 A job hunter did what someone in the internet age might do when a company’s job offer was rescinded—left a negative review of the company on Glassdoor.
 But now, the company that toyed with the job hunter’s emotions is asking them to take it down.